deListed Australia

 COMPANY DATE DELISTED REASON

-A1 INVESTMENTS & RESOURCES LTD (AYI) 03 Aug 25 we understand the company was delisted because its securities have been suspended from trading for a continuous period of more than 2 years
+NEXION GROUP LTD (NNG) 26 Apr 26 we understand the company was delisted because its securities have been suspended from trading for a continuous period of more than 2 years

-WELLFULLY LIMITED (WFL) 31 Jul 25 we understand the company was delisted because its securities have been suspended from trading for a continuous period of more than 2 years
+KNEOMEDIA LIMITED (KNM) 08 Mar 26 we understand the company was delisted because its securities have been suspended from trading for a continuous period of more than 2 years

 Download delisted companies calendar years 1996-2020